-Crede 4.
-Crode 2: DECLUDES IMPROVEMENT INADEQUATE FAILING TO MEET Grade 1: OUTSTANDING - MEETING STANDARDS AT A HIGH LEVEL Grade 2: GOOD - MEETING STANDARDS AT A GOOD LEVEL REQUIRES IMPROVEMENT INADEQUATE - FAILING TO MEET THE STANDARDS They quickly and accurately discern their learners' strengths and needs and are proactive in differentiating and employing a range of effective intervention strategies to secure appropriate progression for individuals and groups, including those from underperforming groups.
+Grade 1: OUTSTANDING - MEETING STANDARDS AT A HIGH LEVEL Grade 2: GOOD - MEETING STANDARDS AT A GOOD LEVEL REQUIRES IMPROVEMENT INADEQUATE - FAILING TO MEET THE STANDARDS They quickly and accurately discern their learners' strengths and needs and are proactive in differentiating and employing a range of effective intervention strategies to secure appropriate progression for individuals and groups, including those from underperforming groups.
 They have an astute understanding of how effective different teaching approaches are in relation to impact on learning and engagement of learners.
 They are able to use effective strategies to support the learning and progress of all pupils, including those eligible for the pupil premium.
 They consistently adapt their teaching to meet the needs of individual and groups of learners to support progression in learning.
 They know how to secure progress for learners and how to identify when groups and individuals have made progress.
 They have a range of effective strategies that they can apply to reduce barriers and respond to the strengths and needs of their pupils.
-They clearly recognise how to deal with any potential barriers to learning through their application of well-targeted interventions and the They know the pupils well enough to recognise the different needs and strengths of individuals and groups and begin to adapt their teaching to address those needs and strengths so that learners are supported towards achieving their potential.
+They clearly recognise how to deal with any potential barriers to learning through their application of well-targeted interventions and the appropriate deployment of available support staff.
+They know the pupils well enough to recognise the different needs and strengths of individuals and groups and begin to adapt their teaching to address those needs and strengths so that learners are supported towards achieving their potential.
 They are aware of a range of factors that are potential barriers to achievement and understand how experienced teachers use a range of strategies to reduce these barriers.
 They show awareness of how children and young people develop and take account of this in their teaching.
+They have some understanding of the challenges and opportunities of teaching in a diverse society.
+They have a developing understanding of the needs of all pupils and are able to articulate distinctive teaching approaches and strategies needed to engage and support pupils with particular needs, including EAL and SEND, and pupils from minority ethnic backgrounds.
+When the opportunity has arisen they have used these successfully and are able to evaluate the impact of the adaptations employed, on the progress of individual learners.
 Trainee not demonstrating competence to achieve the standards: They do not: adapt their teaching to meet the needs of the individual or groups of learners to support progression. recognise potential barriers to learning or how to support with the appropriate deployment of available support staff.